President Alvi terms corruption, group interests major problems

 The president stressed that the main cause of issues in Pakistan was extreme corruption and group interests.
 "Elections proved that people are fed up with dishonesty and want a clean society."

-President Alvi said a free and fair system was necessary for overcoming corruption along with strengthing institutions of accountability so they can perform their duties without fear.
+President Alvi said a free and fair system was necessary for overcoming corruption along with strengthening institutions of accountability so they can perform their duties without fear.

 He added that the government had shown the desire to make Naya Pakistan and had won the election on this slogan.
 "In my opinion, the biggest part of Naya Pakistan should be adopting simplicity, elimination of unnecessary protocol and a system free from corruption."